 When a user has entered all of the data necessary to place a wager, the corresponding wager data are transmitted to a wagering data management system that preferably includes a totalisator for maintaining the user's wagering account.
 The wagering data management system adjusts the user's account based on the user's wagers.
 Typically, the user's account is debited when a wager is placed.
-If, following a race, a user's wager is successful, the wagering data management system credits the user's account accordingly.
+If, following a agement system credits the user's account accordingly.

 Occasionally, the user may wish to transfer funds from a bank account into the wagering account at the wagering data management system.
 To do so, the user enters the amount to transfer and a personal identification code into the user terminal.
 This information is transmitted to an appropriate bank facility, which, after verifying the user's account information, authorizes the transfer of the selected amount of funds from the bank account into the wagering account.
 Alternatively, the user may place wagers directly against his regular bank account.
-A security measure that may be used, either in addition to requiring the personal identification code or as an alternative to the personal identification code is to use a physical key or access device, such as a smart card, magnetic stripe card, or electronic hardware key.
+A security measure that may be used, either in addition to requiring the personal identification code or as an alternative to the personal identification code is to use a physical key or access device, such as a smart 60 card, magnetic stripe card, or electronic hardware key.